 In Device Manager, error “Windows has stopped this device because it has reported problems.
 (Code 43) ” can occur if the device hardware fails or if the device driver fails.
 Mostly, reinstalling driver can fix the problem.

-1. In Device Manager, right-click on the problem device and click Uninstall.
+1) In Device Manager, right-click on the problem device and click Uninstall.
 This is to uninstall the driver.
-(Here take steps in Windows 7 as reference which apply to Windows 10, 8, 8.1, XP & Vista.)
+(The screenshot below are taken from Windows 7.)

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.